 Grantee organizations are required to sign a donation agreement electronically before donations can be delivered.

 Cisco looks for grant proposals in which concrete measures of success can be used to assess performance.
-Organizations that receive funding will be required to use our online grant platform to customize performance metrics for their project and measure their progress over the life of the grant award.
+Organizations that receive a product grant will be required to report back on their project over the life of the grant by means of online surveys.
 Meaningful participation in this process is a requirement for continued funding eligibility.

 In addition, organizations must adhere to Cisco policies related to non-discrimination, religious proselytizing, non-support of violence and terrorism, advocacy, lobbying, and other political activities and other areas listed in Grant Giving Policies.